Seiko Hashimoto named Tokyo Olympics chief after sexism row | DW | 18.02.2021

 Japan's seven-time Olympic athlete Seiko Hashimoto was officially appointed as new president of the Tokyo 2020 organizing committee on Thursday.

-Hashimoto earlier said that she wanted to have "thorough discussions" with Mori, as his remarks made headlines.

-"The Olympics' fundamental principle is to promote women's advancement in sport at all levels and organizations in order to realize gender equality," she said.
+"The Olympics' fundamental principle is to promote women's advancement in sport at all levels and organizations in order to realize gender equality," Hashimoto said.

 Hashimoto competed as a speed skater and sprint cyclist at seven consecutive winter and summer Games.
 She won a bronze medal for skating in 1992.

-She previously said that her father raised her to compete in the Olympics, "even before I knew what the Olympics was," she added.
+She previously said that her father raised her to compete in the Olympics, "even before I knew what the Olympics was."

 Born just five days before the opening ceremony of the last Tokyo Olympics in 1964, Hashimoto's parents named her after the Olympic flame's lighting, "seika" in Japanese.

-Coming into office after a controversy, Hashimoto was the center of rumors in the past.
+Hashimoto herself has been at the center of rumors in the past.

 In 2014, photos of Hashimoto hugging and kissing a male figure skater sparked controversy, as people accused her of abusing her role as the head of the Japanese delegation at the time.